Spike sorting

 Neurons produce action potentials that are referred to as 'spikes' in laboratory jargon.
 Frequently this term is used for electrical signals recorded in the vicinity of individual neurons with a microelectrode (exception: 'spikes' in EEG recordings).
 In these recordings action potentials appear as sharp spikes (deviations from the baseline).
-These extracellular electrodes pick up all the components constituting the field at the point of its contact.
-This includes the component due to the synaptic currents and the action potentials.
-The synaptic currents have slower time course and the spikes have faster time course.
-They are thus easily separated by filtering: highpass for spikes and low pass for the synaptic mechanisms.
-The synaptic current contributes to the global local field potential (LFP).
+Extracellular electrodes measure the field at the point of contact.
+This includes a slowly varying component, the local field potential or LFP, which is the sum of the activity of many neurons at varying distances.
+Superimposed on this are short, sharp spikes, from the action potentials of the few nearest neurons.
+Since the LPF is slow and the spikes are fast, they are easily separated by filtering: highpass for spikes and low pass for the LFP.

 Spike sorting refers to the process of assigning spikes to different neurons.
-The background to this is that the exact time course of a spike event as recorded by the electrode depends on the size and shape of the neuron, the position of the recording electrode relative to the neuron, etc. These electrodes, positioned outside of the cells in the tissue, however, often 'see' the spikes generated by several neurons in their vicinity.
-Since the spike shapes are unique and quite reproducible for each neuron they can be used to distinguish spikes produced by different neurons, i.e. to separate the activity produced by each.
+The exact time course of a spike event as recorded by the electrode depends on the size and shape of the neuron, the position of the recording electrode relative to the neuron, and other factors.
+These electrodes, positioned outside of the cells in the tissue, however, often 'see' the spikes generated by several neurons in their vicinity.
+Since the spike shapes are unique and relatively reproducible for each neuron they can be used to distinguish spikes produced by different neurons, and separate the activity produced by each.

-Technically this is often achieved based on different sizes of the spikes (simple but inaccurate version) or more sophisticated analyses which make use of the entire waveform of the spikes.
-The techniques often use tools such as principal components or wavelet analysis.
+Technically this can be achieved based on different sizes of the spikes (a simple but inaccurate technique) or more sophisticated analyses which make use of the entire waveform of the spikes.
+These more complex techniques often use tools such as principal components or wavelet analysis.
+The scientific literature covers both the basics of the problem and detailed papers outlining the state of the art as of 2025.

-Multiple electrodes record different waveforms for each individual spike elicited by the neurons in the vicinity of the electrodes.
-The geometric configuration of the electrodes can then be used to define additional dimensions to analyze which spikes originated from which individual cell in the recorded population of cells.
-Thus the spike sorting using multiple electrodes is better than sorting based simply on waveform shape.
-The most popular setup involves the use of four micro electrodes, called 'tetrodes' (different from the vacuum tube Tetrode), though more electrodes may be used.
-Recording electrodes can be metal wires or fine print on a PCB with gold or platinum plated at their exposed tips to ensure good contact and prevent change in resistance while the experiment is going on.
+If multiple electrodes are used, each will record different waveforms for each individual spike elicited by the neurons in the vicinity of the electrodes.
+The geometric configuration of the electrodes can then be used to analyze which spikes originated from which individual cell in the recorded population of cells.
+Thus spike sorting using multiple electrodes is better than sorting based simply on waveform shape.